yiyu0x/DET/README.md

 # License

-DET is licensed under a Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+DET is licensed under a [MIT License](https://opensource.org/licenses/MIT).
 Permissions beyond the scope of this license may be available at [info@sensepost.com](info@sensepost.com)